Who Invests in and What Drives Equity Ownership Around the World | Lucie Y. Lu

-Who Invests in and What Drives Equity Ownership Around the World
+Who Invests in What?
+Public Firms Ownership Around the World

 Abstract